 Turning Quality Seeds Into Cannabis Plants

-As long as you learn these factors and use them in an organized manner, you won’t have to add too much more equipment or do a lot of work after the initial setup.
+As long as you supply these essentials and use them in an organized manner, you won’t have to do a lot of work after the initial setup.

 A Simple Beginning that Anyone Can Do

-Let’s begin the process of designing your first greenhouse hydroponic system starting small.
+Let’s begin the process of designing your first hydroponic nursery system starting small.

-You’ll need a grow tray, some starter cubes, and a humidity dome to monitor the temperature and moisture levels.
+You’ll need a grow tray, some starter cubes, a starter tray, a humidity dome, and a heating mat.

-Starter cubes aren’t necessary, but they do make a massive difference.
-They have the ideal nutrient solution, like peat pellets, to help those first seeds sprout.
+Starter cubes aren’t necessary, but they do make a difference.
+They have the ideal nutrient solution, like peat pellets, to help those first seeds sprout and grow.

 Adjusting the Temperature

-A heating mat under the grow tray helps avoid cold temperatures messing with the starter cubes and the seedlings.
+The heating mat under the grow tray helps avoid cold temperatures from messing with the starter cubes and the seedlings.
 But if the room is already warm, like 80F, be careful not to overheat the dome.

-Because even warm water turns cold, this heating mat keeps the grow tray at the ideal temperature to nestle the seeds inside and encourage them to grow.
+The heating mat keeps the grow tray at the ideal temperature to nestle the seeds inside and encourage them to grow.
 Keep the cubes moist, but not saturated, and you should have plants in a couple of days.